-As a result of the Executive Order review, on October 10, 2017, the EPA proposed to repeal the Clean Power Plan (CPP).
-Subsequently, the EPA issued an Advance Notice of Proposed Rulemaking, soliciting information on systems of emission reduction that comply with EPA's interpretation of the Clean Air Act, for a possible replacement of the CPP, which was published in the Federal Register on December 28, 2017.
-The CPP was published in October 2015 and was intended to establish GHG performance standards for existing power plants under Clean Air Act Section 111(d).
+The Clean Power Plan (CPP) was published in October 2015 and was intended to establish GHG performance standards for existing power plants under Clean Air Act Section 111(d).
 The CPP established CO2 emission performance standards for existing electric utility steam generating units and natural gas combined cycle units.
-In its repeal proposal, EPA indicated that it had not yet determined whether it will promulgate a new rule to replace the CPP and the form, if any, such a replacement would take.
+As a result of the Executive Order review, on October 10, 2017, the EPA proposed to repeal the CPP.
+Subsequently, the EPA issued an Advance Notice of Proposed Rulemaking, soliciting information on systems of emission reduction that comply with EPA's interpretation of the Clean Air Act, for possible replacement of the CPP, which was published in the Federal Register on December 28, 2017.

 Following the issuance of the CPP in October 2015, petitions for review were filed in the United States Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit), including a petition by us.
 The United States Supreme Court (Supreme Court) issued a stay pending resolution of the case by the D.C.
 Circuit.
 Following issuance of the Executive Order, the EPA has requested the D.C.
 Circuit to hold the case in abeyance.
 The D.C.
-Circuit has incrementally granted those requests, most recently in an order issued on March 1, 2018, holding the case in abeyance for 60 days.
+Circuit has incrementally granted those requests, most recently in an order issued on June 26, 2018, holding the case in abeyance for an additional 60 days.
+In that recent order, three of the nine D.C.
+Circuit Judges expressed they would not vote for further abeyances, absent good reason otherwise.
+On July 9, 2018, the EPA forwarded its proposed rule replacing the CPP to the Office of Management and Budget (OMB) for interagency review.